 The game is a masterpiece with its character progression system, Jharkendar storyline and the return to the colony.
 The character progression system was a strong point in the first game and I think Night of the Raven’s is even better.
 There are similarities from the first game such as being weak at the beginning and the fighting animation changes as you learn how to fight.
 However, one way it improves is the equipment upgrade system.
 In the first game, you gain the best weapons and armor through the story.
 In Night of the Raven, it allows the character to earn the final equipment at a certain point.

-For example, the faction I always join is the mercenaries and in the final chapter before the final dungeon.
-In chapter five, you return to Khorinis with equipment used to make the best armor available in the faction.
+For example, the faction I always join is the mercenaries and in the final chapter before the final dungeon, you return to Khorinis with equipment used to make the best armor available in the faction.
 In addition, there are strong enemies that appear across the island, carrying items that help pay for the armor and help forge the best swords.
 It makes the hard work in previous chapters worth it, making the conclusion of the game satisfying.

 The expansion pack added the Jharkendar storyline and it is the best section in the game.
 It is a wild and vast land filled with different types of geography such as a swamp, beach, canyon and valley.
 The atmosphere combined with the soundtrack, composed once again by Kai Rosenkranz, is heavenly and a joy to explore.
 There are also pirates and buried treasures in Jharkendar.
 While attempting to stop the bandits’ plans, the hero explores ruined buildings as he learns about why the city that previously stood in the area was destroyed.
 The lore building along with the unique items and people make it the best location in the game.